 The point being, for you and your mission team, it’s incredibly imperative that you are prepared for the transition back home.
 Coming home is where the work begins.

 It’s important to be prepared for those big words from your supporters: “How was your trip?”
 Being ready to share the truth of your time in that city or country.
-It’s tempting to share the easy-to-shock, negative remarks about infrastructure or living conditions, or the shock-and-awe “you’ll never believe what happened!” stories.
+It’s tempting to share the easy-to-shock, negative remarks about infrastructure that’s different from yours or the shock-and-awe “you’ll never believe what happened!” stories.

 We love the quote one of our staff members said, “In an effort to communicate needs and realities of a location, we can easily demean the people.”